mmgreiner/mmgreiner.github.io/content/post/rails-tips.md

 ---
-title: Ruby on Rails ticks and trips
+title: Ruby on Rails tips and tricks
 description: Ruby on Rails with bulma, haml, etc.
 date: 2024-11-12
 draft: false